yastapova/Poetify/README.md

 # Poetify

-Poetifier is a poetry translator that I created as the final project for my CSE 390: Natural Language Processing class.
+Poetify is a poetry translator that I created as the final project for my CSE 390: Natural Language Processing class.
 The "translation" means that it is given an input sentence of prose and then "translates" it to a version that is more poetic than the original.
 This project was written in Python 3.5 and uses Dependency Parsing and a K-Nearest Neighbors classifier.

 I used the [University of Oxford Text Archive](https://ota.ox.ac.uk/) to find prose test data and the [Stanford Lexicalized Parser](http://nlp.stanford.edu/software/lex-parser.shtml) to create parse trees for my test and training data.